langflow-ai/langflow/docs/py-pdf-loader.md

 The `OpenAIEmbeddings`, wrapper around [OpenAI Embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings){.internal-link target=_blank} models.
 Make sure to get the API key from the LLM provider, in this case [OpenAI](https://platform.openai.com/account/api-keys){.internal-link target=_blank}.

-`Chroma` vector databases can be used as vectorstores to conduct semantic search or to select examples, thanks to a wrapper around them.
+`Chroma` vector databases can be used as vector stores to conduct a semantic search or to select examples, thanks to a wrapper around them.

-A `VectorStoreInfo` set information about the vectorstore, such as the name and description.
+A `VectorStoreInfo` set information about the vector store, such as the name and description.

 Name used:
 ``` txt